yoctonit/comp4300/assignment2/README.txt

 Player:
 - The player is represented by a shape which is defined in the config file
 - The player must spawn in the center of the screen at the beginning of the game, and after it dies (collides with an enemy)
-- The player moves by a speed read from the config gile in these directions:
+- The player moves by a speed read from the config file in these directions:
-  Up: W key, LEft: A key, Down: S key, Right: D key
+  Up: W key, Left: A key, Down: S key, Right: D key
 - The player is confined to move only within the bounds of the window
 - The player will shoot a bullet toward the mouse pointer when the left mouse button is clicked.
 The speed, size, and lifespan of the bullets are read from the config file.

 Special Ability
 - You are free to come up with your own 'special move' which is fired by the player when the right mouse button is clicked.
 This special ability must:
-- Mulitple entities (bullets etc) spawned by special weapon
+- Multiple entities (bullets etc.) spawned by special weapon
 - Entities have some unique graphic associate with them
 - A unique game mechanic is introduced via a new component
-- A 'cooldown timer' must be implemented for the special weapon The properties of the special move are not in the config file.
+- A 'cool-down timer' must be implemented for the special weapon The properties of the special move are not in the config file.

 Enemy(s):